Inovio Pharmaceuticals, Inc. [INO] Price Analysis: Next Bullish Target is $9.43

 Shifting the focus to workforce efficiency, Inovio Pharmaceuticals, Inc. [INO] earns $108,477 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 5.78 and its Total Asset Turnover is 0.19.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 2.49 and its Current Ratio is 2.49.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 2.49, which indicates that it is 36.86% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 79.50.
-This RSI suggests that Inovio Pharmaceuticals, Inc. is currently Overbought.
+This stock’s Beta value is currently 2.49, which indicates that it is 67.41% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 55.02.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Inovio Pharmaceuticals, Inc. [INO] a Reliable Buy?